 Let’s start with a basic description of beard types and then move on to specific beard styles.

 The term “partial beard” is loosely-defined, but basically refers to any facial hair growth (including the mustache) that covers part, but not all, of the skin under the lower lip, lower jaw and the area above it to approximately the cheekbone.
 A partial beard may or may not extend all the way to the ear area, may or may not include a mustache, and may be any length from stubble to long and beyond.

 There are many beard styles and mustache styles in the world today.
-Below you will find 37 of the best beard styles for men.
+Below we go over 37 of the best beard styles for men.

 Beard Styles: Mustaches/Partial Beards

-Just a very narrow, short line (resembling a pencil) above the upper lip.
-The Pencil is typically slightly upturned at its ends.
+This mustache is just a very narrow, trim line above the upper lip.
+It is typically slightly upturned at its ends.